SankarSrinivasan1/JS-Code-Snippets/README.md

 # JS Code Snippets

-## 1. JavaScript library that you can use to open a popup screen with a YouTube link on HTML websites
+## 1. Open a popup screen with a YouTube link on HTML websites

 ```javascript
 // Create a function to open the popup screen